-The equipment under test (EUT) is a transmitter for a RC Motorcycle operating at 27.145 MHz which is controlled by crystal.
+The equipment under test (EUT) is a transmitter for a RC Car operating at 27.145 MHz which is controlled by a crystal.
 The EUT is powered by three AAA batteries.
-The EUT has two buttons which control the RC Motorcycle to move forward or backward and to turn left or right respectively.
+The EUT has four buttons.
+The two buttons on the right side of the EUT are used to control the RC Car running forward and backward respectively.
+And the remaining two buttons on the left side of the EUT are used to control the RC Car running forward with turning left and running forward with turning right directions respectively.

-The brief circuit description is saved with filename: descri.pdf
+The brief circuit description is saved with filename : descri.pdf